awsdocs/aws-config-developer-guide/doc_source/setup-aggregator-console.md

      1. Choose **Add source accounts** to confirm your selection\.
    + If you choose **Add my organization**, you can add all accounts in your organization to an aggregator account\.
 **Note**
+Authorization is not required when using **Add my organization** to select source accounts\.
 You must be signed in to the master account and all features must be enabled in your organization\.
 This option automatically [enables the integration](https://docs.aws.amazon.com/organizations/latest/APIReference/API_EnableAWSServiceAccess.html) between AWS Config and AWS Organizations\.

      1. Choose **Choose IAM role** to create an IAM role or choose an existing IAM role from your account\.